-The POSITIONING DATA COLLECTION REPORT message contains the positioning information for data collection at the NG-RAN.
+If the Positioning Data Information IE is included in the POSITIONING DATA COLLECTION REPORT message, the NG-RAN node may take this information into account for positioning data collection at the NG-RAN.

 If the Positioning Data Unavailable IE is included in the POSITIONING DATA COLLECTION REPORT message, the NG-RAN node shall consider that the LMF could not provide any positioning information.